In business, everything is connected.

 While it's obvious the impact endpoint security has on everyday business operations and cybersecurity awareness efforts, developing these systems in-house can put a significant strain on IT departments.

-Luckily, organizations can easily outsource these essential security tasks to an experienced cybersecurity team by employing a MEDR approach.
 These cutting-edge security solutions go far beyond traditional firewalls and antivirus programs.
-A managed EDR service provides the people, processes, and next-generation endpoint protection technologies required to eliminate cyber threats across a company’s endpoints.
+A managed EDR service provides the people, processes, and next-generation endpoint protection technologies required to eliminate cyber threats across a company's endpoints.

-With a MEDR solution, cybersecurity professionals handle the installation, configuration, management, and monitoring of a business’s EDR systems.
-These fully managed solutions can free up time and resources from in-house IT departments so team members can focus on more mission-critical tasks.
+With a MEDR solution, cybersecurity professionals handle the installation, configuration, management, and monitoring of a business's EDR systems.
+These fully managed solutions can free up time and resources from in-house IT departments so team members can focus on more important tasks.

 Here are a handful of additional MEDR features: